pay tithes of mint and of rue and of every garden herb, but you pay

 U Online Ministries Home Page | Daily Reflections

-Saturday is the Memorial of Teresa of Avila, known as Saint Teresa of Jesus, virgin and doctor of the Church.
+Thursday is the Memorial of Saint Teresa of Jesus, virgin and doctor of the Church.
 Saturday is the Memorial of Saint Ignatius of Antioch, bishop and martyr.

 This week we end our look at the Letter to the Galatians and begin two weeks of Paul's Letter to the Ephesians.
 The letters emphasize the universal church and the unity of this church that brings together Gentiles and Jews.

 In Luke's Gospel this week, Jesus seems frustrated that some of the people won't listen to him.
-They seek a sign.
+“This generation is an evil generation."
 When a Pharisee invited Jesus for dinner, the fellow was shocked that Jesus didn't do the required ritual washing of his hands.
 Jesus uses this as an opportunity to talk about real purity.
-He recommends they give money to the poor and tells the Pharisees, “You impose on people burdens hard to carry,” As Jesus continues to challenge the Pharisees, they hatch a plot to get rid of him.
-Jesus tells his disciples to beware of the “leaven” or “hypocrisy” of the Pharisees.
-“There is nothing concealed that will not be revealed, nor secret that will not be known.”
+He recommends they give money to the poor.
+But as Jesus continues to challenge the Pharisees, they hatch a plot to get rid of him.
+Jesus tells his disciples to beware of the "leaven" or "hypocrisy" of the Pharisees.
 Jesus wants us to acknowledge him, in the face of persecution.
-Even when we sin, we simply can't give up on the work of the Spirit among us.
-It is the Spirit who will guide us in what to say or do.

 Whether or not we have a clear picture of where we are being called by Jesus, we can feel the invitation, the call to our hearts, in the silence.
-We can take just a few minutes each morning as we awaken to sit by the side of the bed and open our hands and hearts and pray, “Jesus, in this quiet moment, I feel my heart being drawn to you.
-Help me to see this day where you are calling me.”
+We can take just a few minutes each morning as we awaken to sit by the side of the bed and open our hands and hearts and pray, "Jesus, in this quiet moment, I feel my heart being drawn to you.
+Help me to see where you are calling me this day."